Account manager: Work environment

 Account managers usually work in an office setting and can work more than 40 hours weekly.
 Travel is usually included in the job description.
 National or global account managers will very likely experience extra travel.

 Qualifications

 Although personality and an aptitude for sales is key, a degree in business, marketing, or related field is typically required and depending on the nature of the account, a background in marketing or media studies may be preferred.
-Due to each company having different requirements, it is important to obtain information from each potential company of employment.